 The 31 exemptions that had been granted by EPA earlier involve roughly 1.3 billion gallons of renewable fuel.
-The agricultural and biofuel groups with exemptions, if they stood, would lower the ethanol industry's revenue by $109 million, and lower ethanol prices by another $439 million.
+The agricultural and biofuel groups contend the exemptions, if they stood, would lower the ethanol industry's revenue by $109 million and lower ethanol prices by another $439 million.
 Those 2018 decisions led to idling of ethanol plants and caused at least one to permanently close.

 In addition to Friday's denial, the Biden EPA has reversed three exemptions granted by the previous administration, and 15 pending SRE petitions have been withdrawn.